 1 / 6

-Michael Kroutil has performed with a number of renowned German (Gewandhausorchester Leipzig, Leipziger Kammerorchester, Mendelssohn Kammerorchester Leipzig, Südwestdeutsche Philharmonie Konstanz, Thüringer Symphoniker, Westsächsisches Symphonieorchester, Deutsche Philharmonie) and Czech orchestras (PKF – Prague Philharmonia, Czech Radio Symphony Orchestra, the Chamber Orchestra of the National Theatre in Prague, the Pardubice Chamber Philharmonic).
-He has also regularly worked with the Tokyo Philharmonic Orchestra and has performed with Yomiuri Nippon Symphony Orchestra Tokyo.
+He has played with top Czech and German orchestras including Gewandhausorchester Leipzig, Leipziger Kammerorchester, Mendelssohn Kammerorchester Leipzig, Südwestdeutsche Philharmonie Konstanz, Thüringer Symphoniker, Westsächsisches Synphonieorchester, Deutsche Philharmonie, PKF – Prague Philharmonia, Prague Radio Symphony Orchestra, National Theatre Chamber Orchestra and Pardubice Chamber Philharmonic Orchestra.
+He regularly collaborates with the Tokyo Philharmonic Orchestra and has performed with Yomiuri Nippon Symphony Orchestra Tokyo.